 The ‘Exact’ word search is best used when you know the exact name of the location you are looking for.
 For example, an ‘exact’ search for Ballymoney Street will return results only with that exact phrase.

-The wildcard (*) can be used in the placename search.
+The wildcard (*) can be used in the place name search.
 Use the wildcard when you are unsure about the spelling of a particular word.
 This is particularly useful for difficult place names.
 Many Irish townlands were spelled phonetically until the twentieth century.
 For example, Tanderagee is also recorded as Tandragee.
 Therefore, a search for Tand* will return results for both spellings.
-Be wary of using the wildcard search with words like Bally* or Tully* as these will return a large number of results.
+Be wary of using the wildcard search with words like Bally* or Tully* as these will return many results.

-When searching for words like Street, Road Saint please be aware that there will be some variation in how these have been captured in the database.
+When searching for words like street, road an saint be aware that there will be some differences in how these have been captured in the database.
 Street may be recorded as St., Road as Rd., and Saint as St. You may wish to try both options if you are not sure how a word may have been recorded.

 When searching for place names with apostrophes, for example Halliday’s Road, you may wish to search both with, and without the apostrophe as these may have been recorded differently in various volumes.

 There may be some differences throughout the volumes in how certain place names have been recorded.
 For example, Town Parks is often recorded as Townparks, Whiteabbey as White Abbey, Albertbridge Road as Albert Bridge Road.
 You may wish to try variants if you are not sure how a place name may have been recorded.

 Place name searching refined by location